cyberconnecthq/cyber-docs/docs/pages/build-on-cyber/contract-deployment.md

 Before deploying your smart contract, ensure you have completed the following:

 1. **Add Cyber Testnet to MetaMask**
-   Follow the [guide for adding the Cyber Testnet network](/build-on-cyber/connecting-wallet) to your MetaMask wallet.
+   Follow the [Guide for adding the Cyber network](/build-on-cyber/connecting-wallet) to your MetaMask wallet.

 2. **Bridging Assets to Cyber Testnet**
-   Use the [Bridging assets to Cyber Testnet guide](/build-on-cyber/bridging-assets) to transfer assets from other networks to Cyber Testnet so you have funds available for deployment.
+   Use the [Bridging assets to Cyber guide](/build-on-cyber/bridging-assets) to transfer assets from other networks to Cyber so you have funds available for deployment.

 ## Step 2: Install Foundry